Sunday, July 5, 2009

 SO YUM!

 These are two tomatoes from my window sill garden that started growing the end of last month.
+So far it seems, it isn't a large enough sill to sustain but I will probably have a tasty salad at some point at the end of summer.

 I obsessively watch them everyday to see how fast they're growing.
 Unfortunately, these babies are regular sized tomatoes so let's hope they can hang on til they're ripe.
 Otherwise, the courtyard gets them. :(